netbrain/zwift/README.md

 ### Show and tell 🙌

-Check out our [Show and tell](https://github.com/netbrain/zwift/discussions/categories/show-and-tell) category in discussions and see how other people are using this solution, feel free to contribute your own tips and tricks :)
+Check out our [Show and tell](https://github.com/netbrain/zwift/discussions/categories/show-and-tell) category in discussions and see how other people are using this solution, feel free to contribute your own tips and tricks :smiley:

 ## Alternative's to this repository